 Well, aside from the narcissistic arrogance, whose fault it that, Megyn?

-Despite the media’s overconfidence, mocking, and best efforts, Donald Trump won the 2016 presidential election.
+Despite the media’s overconfidence, mocking, and best efforts, Donald Trump won the 2016 presidential election, the media didn’t have the influence they expected, and now all gloves are off.